Originally Published: November 22, 2002 - Last Updated / Reviewed On: May 28, 2014

 - A soothing cream, such as calamine lotion or a paste made from baking soda and water, which can "cool" down the skin and relieve painful itching

 Immediately after a sting, applying ice may also provide some relief.
 Ice needs to be wrapped in a cloth to prevent freezing the skin.
-Keep the ice on the sting for no more than 20 minutes every hour.
-You might also try using an aerosol or cream antihistamine that has a skin coolant in it.
-Ask at the pharmacy if you're not sure which ones are best.
+Alternate the ice on the sting for ten minutes on followed by ten minutes off.
 Even though it's tempting, don't scratch the stings.
 They are open wounds, and scratching could introduce microbes that can cause infection.

 Normally, if the pain increases or persists for more than a few days, is not alleviated by pain relief medication, or spreads, it's time to consult a health care provider.
 However, in your husband's case, since he has more than 10 stings, he might want to consult a health care provider right away given the high number of actual wounds.

 In the future, you and he can think about how to avoid wasp and bee stings.
 The key is not to attract the bees and wasps, and if they are attracted, not to provoke them.
 Some helpful tips:

 - Avoid brightly colored or patterned clothing when in an area where you expect there to be bees and wasps.

 - Avoid using perfume or cologne in said areas.

 - Don't walk barefoot across plants, especially clover and blooming ground clover (a favorite of bees).